Innocent Murmurs (Flow Murmurs)

 Cyanotic Heart Disease

 Cyanosis occurs when deoxygenated blood enters the systemic circulation.
 Cyanotic heart disease occurs when blood is able to bypass the pulmonary circulation and the lungs.
 This occurs across a right-to-left shunt.
-A right-to-left shunt describes any defect that allows blood to flow from the right side of the heart (the deoxygenated blood returning from the body) to the left side of the heart (the blood exiting the heart into the systemic circulation) without traveling through the lungs to get oxygenated.
+A right-to-left shunt describes any defect that allows blood to flow from the right side of the heart (the deoxygenated blood returning from the body) to the left side of the heart (the blood exiting the heart into the systemic circulation) without travelling through the lungs to get oxygenated.

 Heart defects that can cause a right-to-left shunt, and therefore cyanotic heart disease, are: